instructure/instructure-ui/packages/ui-tabs/src/components/TabList/README.md

 ---

 Accessible tabbed content component.
 You can use the TAB key to focus the component and arrow keys to navigate between panels of content.
-The default variant is `simple` tabs.
+The default variant is `simple`.

 ### Simple tabs